KabalMcBlade/Ion/README.md

 This is a screenshot about a first test on PBR render.

+If there is any lights accordingly with the materials loaded, the DEMO let you enable the direction lights debug in order to debug the lights pressing the key **L** (see below the control section)
-In the top left you can see an "arrow" that indicate (more or less) the orientation of the light, that could be useful when you go in the rotating light directional light mode pressing **L** key.
+Actually is a simple arrow in the top left that indicate (more or less) the orientation of the light, that could be useful when you go in the rotating light directional light mode pressing **L** key.
 I did in this way to show you the capabilities to have another camera which render on top of another with another canvas, in fact is not a object rendered at the location but it is another render camera.

 Using the DamagedHelmet supplied with this demo (for the license raed the end of this file)